GermanKingYT/deftcode.ninja/curriculum-vitae.md

 	<div>Projects</div>
 </div>
 <div class="boxed">
-	<strong>Zillioon v4</strong> - A Dynamic Management System builded for Mentefredda / Prossima Isola societies.
-Designed for Web Marketing, Hotels.
+	<strong>Zillioon v4</strong> - A Content Management System developed for Mentefredda / Prossima Isola societies.
+It was designed for the management of the web maketing about hotels.
 </div>
 <div class="boxed">
-	<strong>LightAidra 0x2012</strong> -  Lightidra is a mass-tool commanded by irc that allows scanning and exploiting routers for make BOTNET (in rx-bot style), in addition to this, with aidra you can perform some attacks with tcp flood.
+	<strong>Lightaidra</strong> -  Lightidra is a mass-tool commanded by irc that allows scanning and exploiting routers for make BOTNET (in rx-bot style), in addition to this, with aidra you can perform some attacks with tcp flood.
 </div>